parallelchain-io/parallelchain-docs/docs/fundamentals/accounts.md

 The followings are elements that only apply to Contract Accounts:

-- **Contract Code**: The binary of the contract that was deployed to the blockchain (applies to Contract Accounts).
+- **Contract Code**: The binary of the [smart contract](../for_developers/smart_contracts/introduction.md) that was deployed to the blockchain (applies to Contract Accounts).
 - **CBI Version**: The version of the Contract Binary Interface.
 - **Storage Hash**: The 32-byte SHA256 root hash of its Storage Trie.
 This is empty for an External.

-> **Notes**:
+!!!
+Note
-> These accounts cannot be distinguished from each other just by looking at the address format.
+    These accounts cannot be distinguished from each other just by looking at the address format.

----

 A **Network Account** is a single identified network-wide account that maintains the state of ParallelChain Mainnet.
 This account is not associated with Ed25519 material.
 The network-significant data that the Network Account stores are composed of various fields: